 Virginia A. Barnes

-Retired Vice President, Space Launch System Program, Boeing
+Retired Vice President, Space Launch System, The Boeing Company

 Previously, as president and chief executive officer of United Space Alliance, LLC (USA), Ms. Barnes was responsible for the strategic direction and operations for USA.
 She held that position from April 2010 to April 2013, before returning to Boeing, where she had previously worked for 29 years.
 She left Boeing as Vice President, Chief Operating Officer and Deputy Program Manager, overseeing the programmatic and financial aspects of the Army’s modernization efforts.

-Barnes began her career as a financial cost analyst with Boeing in Huntsville, Ala., in 1981, after graduating from the University of Alabama in Huntsville accounting program.
+Ms. Barnes began her career as a financial cost analyst with Boeing in Huntsville, Ala., in 1981, and graduated from The University of Alabama in Huntsville.
 She later earned her master’s degree in business from Vanderbilt’s Owen Graduate School of Management.